Third person charged with helping escaped New Orleans inmates

 In an interview with Fox News, Louisiana Attorney General Liz Murrill suggested Williams’ involvement extended beyond the night of the escape.
 “We think that it was more than just that night,” she said.
 “I can’t really give all the details of times and dates, but we believe this person had multiple days of involvement.”

 Authorities allege Williams played a key role in the breakout by turning off the water to the toilet near where the inmates escaped.
-Williams said inmate Antoine Massey threatened to shank him if he didn’t turn off the water, according to an affidavit.
+Williams said inmate Antoine Massey – one of the inmates still at large – threatened to shank him if he didn’t turn off the water, according to the affidavit.

 Williams’ attorney, Michael Kennedy, said the worker was turning off water to an overflowing toilet after being told to do so and he is “fully convinced” of his client’s innocence.